manuelbl/SwissQRBill/README.md

 The Swiss QR bill library:

-- generates PDF, SVG and PNG files
+- generates QR bills as PDF, SVG and PNG files
-- adds QR bill to existing PDF file
+- adds a QR bill to existing PDF file
 - generates payment slip (105mm by 210mm), A4 sheets or QR code only
 - is multilingual: German, French, Italian, English
 - validates the invoice data and provides detailed validation information